salama/object-machine/design/bootstrap.md

 RS --> rbx --> RM
 ```

 RM in turn can be used to create a machine RN which is functionaly equivalent and so on.
-While RM is not the machine OM that we design, it is a superset.
+RM is not the machine OM that we design, it is a superset.
 We could say the RS is made up of the ruby dependent part RDS and a language independant part OS.
 We note that while we use rbx, OS is expressed in ruby, but that does not make it language dependant.

 We will see the language independant format in chapter 4 and how that changes the very simplified process above.